Search Railroad Sites For:

 That hill to the east.

-Sunset is about to happen as we close in on Antonito.
+Sunset was about to happen as we close in on Antonito.

-We arrived into Antonito and quickly detrained in the last light of the day.
+The train arrived in Antonito and quickly detrained in the last light of the day.

-I switched to the digital camera for the rest of this day.
-Another picture of our train at the Antonito Station.
+I switched to the digital camera for the rest of the day and took a picture of our train at the Antonito station.

 The Antonito sign.